A Local's Favourite Caves in Iceland

 In this hidden-away cave, Jón Steingrímsson (1728–1791) spent the winter of 1755 with his brother, Þorsteinn.
 He expanded the cave and put in it his bed, a table, and a bench.

-The cave is a little over 6 metres long, almost 3 metres wide, and 2 metres high according to the book "Manngerðir hellar á Íslandi", which is an excellent book about manmade caves in Iceland.
+The cave is about 6 metres long, 3 metres wide, and 2 metres high, according to the book "Manngerðir hellar á Íslandi", which is an excellent book about man-made caves in Iceland.

 Regína inside Baðstofuhellir - the Cave of the Pastor of Fire